Customize your workspace in CSP || EASY!

 5. Subview

-Technically speaking, it's not bad, but I know you've asked yourself while drawing: Do I really use this tool?
-I think I don't use the History palette much?
+Technically speaking this isn't bad but I know you've asked yourself while drawing: Do I really use this tool?
+I don't think I use the History palette very much?

-If this happens to you, it's the perfect time to make your workspace more efficient.
+If this happens to you, now is the perfect time to make your workspace more efficient.

 How to customize your workspace?

-The first thing we have to do is analyze our work and the process to see which tools we use frequently and which ones we rarely use.
+The first thing we need to do is analyze our work and process to see which tools we use frequently and which ones we rarely use.

-The workspaces in clip studio paint are very easy to customize and can be easily moved just by dragging the mouse to the desired position.
+The workspaces in Clip Studio Paint are very easy to customize and can be easily moved by simply dragging the mouse to the desired position.

-You can also hide panels that you are not going to use.
-Here the mission is to have the tools that we use the most and make the most of the space to draw and paint.
+You can also hide the panels that you are not going to use.
+The goal here is to have the tools that we use the most and to make the most of the space for drawing and painting.

-In the left corner of each panel you will see the menu icon where you will find the option to Hide.
+In the left corner of each panel you will see the menu icon where you will find the Hide option.

 In the Window menu you can find the list of all the panels that you can activate to include in your workspace.

-When you're done, I recommend registering your new workspace so that every time you open it it doesn't restart and you can work with your custom space.
-You just have to go to the menu Window> Workspace> Register workspace.
-Then a dialog box will appear where you will give it a name that you want.
+When you're done, I recommend registering your new workspace so that every time you open it it doesn't reset and you can work with your custom space.
+Just go to the menu Window> Workspace> Register Workspace.
+Then a dialog box will appear where you can give it a name of your choice.

-This is my workspace that I use as a children's book illustrator and I will show you the functions that I use the most and that I recommend adding to your workspace
+This is my workspace that I use as a children's book illustrator and I will show you the functions that I use the most and that I recommend you add to your workspace.

 1. Toolbar